The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Preliminaries

-where $t$ represents the time-stamp within an epoch while an epoch has a predefined terminal state or a certain number of sequential Markov state transitions $\phi_{t}$, and $r_t$ is calculated by a reward function $\mathcal{R} : \mathcal{S} \to \mathbb{R}$.
-In order to speed up the training process and reduce the variance of gradients resulting from a single sample \cite{Priya2017Accurate}, a certain number of samples can be picked out at each iteration to comprise a mini-batch.
-Therefore, the practical gradients used for SGD can be written as
+where $t$ denotes the time-stamp within an epoch, while an epoch has a predefined terminal state $s_{\textrm{terminal}}$ or a certain number of sequential Markov state transitions $\phi_{t}$. $r_t$ is calculated by a reward function $\mathcal{R} : \mathcal{S} \to \mathbb{R}$.
+In order to speed up the training process and reduce the variance of gradients resulting from a single sample, a certain number of samples are picked out at each iteration to comprise a mini-batch.
+Therefore, the practical gradients used for training are written as

-where $\xi_k$ denotes the mini-batch at iteration $k$, and $|\xi_k|$ represents the corresponding size.
+where $\xi_k$ denotes the mini-batch at iteration $k$, and $|\xi_k|$ represents its size.